programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Save the index.html file.

 Make sure that the command line of your terminal/shell indicates that you are in the myscene folder (...myscene %).
-In VSC Terminal > New Terminal will give you a terminal.
+In VSC, Terminal > New Terminal will give you a terminal.
 In the terminal type

 ```
 npx serve